Speech balloon: Foreign languages

-In many comic books, words that would be foreign to the narration but are displayed in translation for the reader are surrounded by angle brackets or chevrons like this.
+In many comic books, words that would be foreign to the narration but are displayed in translation for the reader are surrounded by brackets or chevrons like this.

 Gilbert Hernandez's series about Palomar is written in English, but supposed to take place mainly in a Hispanic country.
 Thus, what is supposed to be representations of Spanish speech is written without brackets, but occasional actual English speech is written within brackets, to indicate that it is unintelligible to the main Hispanophone characters in the series.

 Some comics will have the actual foreign language in the speech balloon, with the translation as a footnote; this is done with Latin aphorisms in Asterix.
 In the webcomic Stand Still, Stay Silent, in which characters may speak up to five different languages in the same scene, most dialogue is unmarked (languages mostly being inferred by who is speaking and to whom), but miniature flags indicate the language being spoken where this is relevant.

 Another convention is to put the foreign speech in a distinctive lettering style; for example, Asterix's Goths speak in blackletter.

 Since the Japanese language uses two writing directionalities (vertical, which is the traditional direction; and horizontal, as most other languages), manga has a convention of representing translated foreign speech as horizontal text.

 The big Z

 It is a convention for American comics that the sound of a snore is represented as a series of Z's, dating back at least to Rudolph Dirks' early 20th-century strip The Katzenjammer Kids.
 This practice has even been reduced to a single letter Z, so that a speech bubble with this letter standing all alone means the character is sleeping in most humorous comics.
 This can be seen, for instance, in Charles Schulz's Peanuts comic strips.

 The resemblance between the 'z' sound and that of a snore is a frequent feature in other countries.
-However, in Japanese manga the common symbol for sleep is a large bubble of nasal mucus bubble coming out of a character's nose.
+However, in Japanese manga the common symbol for sleep is a large bubble of snot coming out of a character's nose.